sylvathle/LunarDome/README.md

 material here informs the material to be used for the first layer (e.g. G4\_Galactic, Al2219, RegoAp17 ....)
 All native geant4 materials can be used plus some materials defined for this projects which name can be found in the ../src/material.cc file.

 For the two last commands up to 4 layers can be stacked, informing their thickness and material.
+To do this change dome1 by dome2, dome3 or dome4 in the command.
 No layer can take thickness 0, therefore if some should not be used they can be replaced by the material of the world (generally G4\_Galactic).

 ```